 Message from the President

-Our results by business segment are as follows:
+Results by business segment are as follows:

-As for the lifestyle creation business, the shopping center business in the real estate category remained firm thanks to local community-based operations.
-Revenues from new properties contributed to the healthy performance of the rental property business.
-The sports club business offset the negative impact of initial expenses incurred for newly opened clubs by revitalizing existing clubs and implementing cost-cutting measures.
-Consequently, the lifestyle creation business recorded net sales of \16,122 million (a year-over-year increase of 6.3%) and operating income of \1,386 million (a year-over-year increase of 4.8%).
+As for the lifestyle creation business, the shopping center business in the real estate category continued to perform well through local community-based operations.
+Revenues from new properties contributed to the strong performance of the rental property business.
+The sports club business remained slow due to increasingly intense competition and the effect of natural disasters, but declined sales were offset by the efforts of strengthening the company structure.

 Your continued support and guidance will be greatly appreciated.